Digital Literacy and Intelligence

 - The initiative develops and enriches the strategic digital thinking of the participants and builds capacity to better respond to digital challenges, issues and opportunities;

 - The proposed technological directions and choices are relevant, suitable and consistent with the initiative’s objectives;

 - The contributing partners are well matched and pertinent.

-- The applicant, the applicant’s partners and the implementation team members have the experience and expertise needed to successfully carry out the initiative;
+- The lead applicant, the applicant’s partners and the implementation team members have the experience and expertise needed to successfully carry out the initiative;

 - The budget and work plan are realistic and the proposed resources and deliverables are clear, optimal and adequate;

-- The governance set up to carry out the initiative (with aligned and complementary partners and collaborators) is effective.
+- The governance set up to carry out the initiative is effective, with aligned and complementary partners and collaborators.